-For some tick-borne diseases, treatment guidelines are well established for successful outcome.
+For some tick-borne diseases and conditions, treatment guidelines are well established for successful outcome.
 For others, recommended treatment guidelines are varied, disputed, or even non-existent.

-Both medical care providers and patients have a right to know that there are differing professional opinions in regard to the treatment of Lyme disease and other tick-borne infections.
-Awareness is critical for advocating for quality of life and health for yourself, your family or your patients!
+Medical care providers and patients have a right to know that there are differing professional opinions in regard to the treatment of Lyme and other tick-borne diseases and conditions.
+This awareness is critical for the shared decision making process regarding diagnosis and treatment; and is critical for advocating for quality of life and health for yourself, your family or your patients.